depeche-io/oracle-fmw-forms-and-reports/README.md

 - To launch more commands after startup override this script in you own image or mount this script into container.
-This is executed after regular start (after init is done and restart is processed later on).
+This is executed after installation and regular start (after init is done and restart is processed later on).

+    /opt/container-scripts/afterInstallHook.sh
     /opt/container-scripts/afterStartHook.sh